yashkhetade/MasterProductivity2026-/ComputerNetworks.md

 ##  here network id is 115.0.0.0

 ## because in In class A first octet is reserved for network and rest 3 for host

+# Eg 2 -

+196.10.10.0

+## Here it belongs to class C

+##  here network id is 196.10.10

+## because In class C first three octet are reserved for network and rest 1 for host